redassser/487Final/README.md

 B) The *bat_n_ball* component was modified to generate all of the bricks, and the coloring was modified to check for any of the bricks.

 C) The *leddec16* component is a modified version of the leddec.vhd file included in several labs, modified to display the score of the game in binary.

+D) The *brick* component is a renamed and modified version of pong.vhd from Lab 6.

 ## Summary